 The tiny, black seeds are collected and then planted in protected areas until they begin forming bulbs, at which time they are transplanted into pots.
-Germination will usually take anywhere from 28-56 days.
+Germination will usually take anywhere from 28 to 56 days.

-However, it will take anywhere from 3-5 years before the seeds produce a blooming size bulb.
+However, it will take anywhere from three to five years before the seeds produce a blooming size bulb.
 In addition, if the seed is a hybrid, the new plant will not be the same as the parent plant from which it came.

 Collecting Seeds after Paperwhites Bloom

 The flowers of paperwhites generally last about a week or two.
 After paperwhites bloom, allow the spent flowers to remain in order to collect the paperwhite seeds.
 After paperwhites bloom, small green-like seedpods are left where the flower blossoms were.
 It should take about ten weeks for these seedpods to fully mature.

 Once seedpods have ripened, they will turn brown and begin to crack open.
 Once the seedpod has opened all the way, cut the pods off the stem and carefully shake the paperwhite seeds out, planting them immediately.
 Paperwhite seeds do not remain viable for very long and should be collected and planted as soon as possible.

 After seedpods have been collected, take care not to cut back the foliage.
 The paperwhite plants require this for continual growth and energy.